linkedin/ControlLLM/README.md

 - Default training, dataset, modeling loading config set up
 - Training data connecting to HDFS, integration with any huggingface datasets, data preprocessing plugin, converting to feature, caching, packing etc. Time to first training iteration for 20M+ data points is ~2 minutes
 - Efficient Distributed training with flash attention, model shading(fsdp/hsfp/deepspeed), mixed precision training, gradient accumulation, gradient clipping, PEFT, quantized training, multi-node, etc. all with debugging and profiling capability
-- Model auto evaluation and distributed model saving
+- Model auto evaluation and distributed checkpoint saving/conversion
-- Model Probing
+- Model Test and Probing
-- Model benchmarking
+- Model benchmarking for most of open LLM benchmark tasks

-### Add new dataset from huggingface for training
+#### Add new dataset from huggingface for training

 - check if the dataset already exists in the nfs folder, e.g. /controlllm/huggingface/datasets
 - if not, a simple way is to first cache the dataset locally by: